gyulanemeth/bluefox.email/posts/how-to-get-production-access-to-amazon-ses-and-how-to-keep-it.md

       content: Tips to get production access to AWS SES and maintain it.
   - - meta
     - property: og:title
-      content: How to Get Production Access to Amazon SES and How to Keep It
+      content: How to Get and Maintain Production Access to Amazon SES
   - - meta
     - property: og:description
       content: Learn how to get production access to AWS SES and maintain it for excellent email deliverability.